Home » Blog » Path To A Greener Fleet – Commercial EV Charging Stations For Fleet Owners

 Meeting regulation goals.
 Many states, and the federal government, have goals of phasing out fossil fuel vehicles.
 In fact, the US has pledged a 50-52% GHG reduction by 2030.
 Also, various states have tax credit incentives or even funding assistance.
 Depending on the administration or the amount of funding available, this might change down the road.
 The quicker you can take advantage of these, the better.

 Numerous benefits point to the practicality of fleet owners of any size installing charging stations in their transportation hubs or dedicated parking lots.
 Still have questions?
-Fleet owners can call BTC Power and talk directly with application engineers about available Level 2 AC charging stations for vehicles parked overnight.
+Fleet owners can call BTC POWER and talk directly with application engineers about available Level 2 AC charging stations for vehicles parked overnight.
 Or park a fleet vehicle on either side of our Level 3 split system, DC fast charging stations that offer a simultaneous charge to two vehicles.
 Contact BTC Power today to get started on your EV fleet planning.